Last of the Time Lords: Continuity

 In the episode's commentary, writer Russell T Davies called the implication of Jack's nickname ("the Face of Boe") "a theory" as to the Face of Boe's origins, prompting Executive Producer Julie Gardner to urge him to "stop back-pedalling" about the two characters being the same.
-Davies then mentioned the addition of a line in "Gridlock" in which the Face of Boe calls the Doctor an "old friend", suggesting a strong connection between him and the Doctor.
 Davies also jokingly termed the hand seen removing the Master's ring from the ashes of his funeral pyre "the hand of the Rani".
 The hand seen picking up the Master's ring was included in order to leave open the possibility of reintroducing the character at a later date.
-In part one of "The End of Time" (2009), the hand is revealed to be that of Miss Trefusis, a disciple of Harold Saxon.

 The Master makes reference to the Sea Devils (which the Third Doctor and the Master encountered together in the 1972 serial The Sea Devils) and the Axons (which they met in 1971's The Claws of Axos).
 Earth is referred to as Sol 3, the third planet from the star Sol, as it was in The Deadly Assassin (1976).
-The Master's laser screwdriver is said to have isomorphic controls, a property the Doctor attributed to the TARDIS controls in Pyramids of Mars (1975).
-Clips from "Smith and Jones", "Utopia" and "The Sound of Drums" are used in this episode.

-Martha mentions that both UNIT and Torchwood have been studying Time Lords for several decades.
-Torchwood was set up in "Tooth and Claw" for the specific purpose of tracking the Doctor, while the Doctor worked for UNIT in the mid-20th century.
-During the Doctor's tenure with UNIT, a full season of stories revolved around the Master, ending in his capture by UNIT in The Dæmons (1971).
-The 2007 Children in Need mini-episode "Time Crash" takes place within the last few minutes of this episode.
-The Story of Martha, a new series novel, chronicles the journey and tales of Martha Jones during her year on Earth.
-In the series 4 episode "The Sontaran Stratagem", Martha is engaged to Thomas Milligan, the paediatrician she travels with during this episode.
-However, by "The End of Time", she has instead married Mickey Smith.